openmc-dev/openmc/docs/source/methods/geometry.rst

 tallies are scored to as needed.
 If a reflective boundary condition has been applied to the surface, surface current tallies are scored to and then the particle's direction is changed according to the procedure in :ref:`reflection`.
+Note that the white boundary condition can be considered as the speciall case of reflective boundary condition, where the same processing method will be applied to deal with the surface current tallies scoring, except for determining the changes of particle's direction according to the procedures in :ref:`white`.

 Next, we need to determine what cell is beyond the surface in the direction of travel of the particle so that we can evaluate cross sections based on its